NSHipster/articles/2018-12-17-bundles-and-packages.md

 {% endinfo %}

 For everything else,
-`Bundle` provides a number of instance methods and properties that give the location of standard bundle items, with variants returning either a `URL` or a `String` paths:
+`Bundle` provides several instance methods and properties that give the location of standard bundle items, with variants returning either a `URL` or a `String` paths: